 distinct

-The aggregator indicates how many distinct elements there are.
-Two elements a and b are considered identical if a == b.
+The aggregator returns the number of distinct elements in a group.
+Two elements a and b are considered identical iff a == b holds true.

 table T = with